 At Combs Waterkotte, our Cooper County, MO federal criminal defense attorneys are equipped to take on the most complex and high-stakes federal cases.
 With decades of combined courtroom experience, we stand up to the U.S. Department of Justice and other federal agencies to protect our clients’ rights.
 We handle a wide range of federal offenses, including:

-Discover how we defend clients in complex federal criminal cases in the Cooper County, MO area, the critical ways these prosecutions differ from state charges, and what strategies we use to protect your rights under federal law.
-Learn more in our detailed guide to federal felony charges.
+To learn more about how we handle federal criminal defense cases in the Cooper County, MO area, and how federal prosecutions differ from state-level ones, explore our comprehensive guide to federal felony charges.

 Free book